oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Sending SD-JWT and Holder-Selected Disclosures JWT during Presentation

-The SD-JWT and the Holder-Selected Disclosures JWT can be combined into one document using period character `.` as a separator (here for Example 1):
+The SD-JWT and the HS-Disclosures JWT can be combined into one document using period character `.` as a separator (here for Example 1):

 {#example-simple-combined_sd_jwt_sd_jwt_release}
 ```